gargiiiii18/frontend-practice/README.md

-# Practising frontned to create cleaner and seamless ui's
+## Practising frontend to create cleaner, more seamless and responsive ui's.

+### Framework: Next.js